bndtools/bnd/bndtools.manual/concepts.md

 ![](/images/concepts/repositories01.png)

-Since repositories are implemented as plug-ins, it is theoretically possible to support almost any kind of repository, by developing a new plug-in type.
-Of course it is more convenient to use an existing repository plug-in.
+Since repositories are implemented as plug-ins, it is theoretically possible to support almost any kind of repository, by developing a new plug-in type; though of course it is more convenient to use an existing repository plug-in.
 Bnd and Bndtools support the following repository types out-of-the-box.

 ## OBR Repository ##